 The Average Power Handling Capability that I obtain from Gauss 2D is lower than I obtained from post-processing the outputs from my old field solver?
 Why is this the case?

 Again, this is the result of Gauss 2D accurately modeling conductor loss.
 Other solvers underestimate the conductor loss, so if you were to take that data and post-process it to try to obtain an Average Power Handling Capability (APHC) for your trace, you would have arrived at an overestimate, as compared to the accurate value Gauss 2D provides in its APHC calculator.
 If you had been provided with accurate conductor loss in the past, your post-processing calculations would have been in line with Gauss 2D.

 The danger of an overestimated APHC is that it can lead to deployment of boards into applications that require higher power handling capability than the lines can actually handle within your specified operating conditions.
 With Gauss 2D, you can be much more confident in the power handling capability of your traces.

 Do you provide S-Parameter Outputs?
 What about Mixed-Mode S-Parameters for differential traces?

 Yes.
 Gauss 2D provides 2-port S-Parameters for single ended traces and both 4-port S-Parameters and mixed-mode S-Parameters for differential traces.

 Can I use your RLGC outputs for SPICE modeling?

 Yes, you can.
 In the session window, we provide the RLGC, formatted as needed for SPICE, as in the example below:

 Does Gauss 2D calculate frequency-dependent properties?

-Yes, Gauss 2D calculates the quasi-TEM mode frequency dependent behavior for Microstrips and allows you to project frequency dependent losses, dielectric properties, impedance, and RLGC for Striplines, such as in the example below:
+Yes, Gauss 2D calculates the both the TEM mode and quasi-TEM mode frequency dependent behavior for Microstrips and allows you to project frequency dependent losses, dielectric properties, impedance, and RLGC for Single Ended and Differential Microstrips and Striplines, such as in the example below: